 How to Get Insider Trading Info for Free

-What is insider trading, and why is it illegal?
+What is insider trading is, and why is it illegal.

 Insider trading is a well-known illegal activity in which individuals from within a company buy or sell that company’s stock on the basis of confidential information.
 While insider trading is certainly not legal, the appetite for getting insider trading information continues to grow in the financial industry.
 For this reason, many investors are wondering how they can get insider trading information for free.